Battle of Malvern Hill: Battlefield preservation

-The battlefield at Malvern Hill is credited by the National Park Service as being "the best preserved Civil War battlefield in central or southern Virginia".
-Most recent preservation efforts there have been the consequence of cooperative efforts between Richmond National Battlefield Park and the American Battlefield Trust, formerly known as The Civil War Trust.
+The National Park Service has called the battlefield at Malvern Hill "the best preserved Civil War battlefield in central or southern Virginia".

+Most recent preservation efforts there have represented cooperation between Richmond National Battlefield Park and the American Battlefield Trust, formerly known as The Civil War Trust.
 The American Battlefield Trust and its land preservation partners have acquired and preserved 1,441 acre of the battlefield in more than six transactions from 1994 through November 2021.
 Its efforts have been bolstered by the Virginia Land Conservation Fund, the Association for the Preservation of Virginia Antiquities, and officials from Henrico County.
 Most of this tract wraps around the intersection of Willis Church Road and Carter's Mill Road.
-The land includes the starting point for the Confederate assaults on the day of the battle, the Willis Church Parsonage, the ruins of which remain visible today.
-Recent preservation efforts include the acquisition of the Crew house in 2013.
+The land includes the starting point for the Confederate assaults on the day of the battle: the Willis Church Parsonage, the ruins of which remain visible today.
 As of 2005, the National Park Service reported that 1332.5 acre of land was protected on and around Malvern Hill to preserve the battlefield.
-(More land has been acquired and preserved since then by the American Battlefield Trust as per citation 114).
 Driving and walking tours, among other services, are offered at the site.